jsgoyette/wanchain-docs/dex-overview.md

 send to their Wanchain account.
 In later versions of the exchange there was also another icon/button for starting the withdrawal.

-NOTE: The demo video does not show WanMask for the cross-chain part.
+NOTE: The demo video does not show MetaMask for the Ethereum cross-chain part.
 The demo was hacked together and instead used a secret backend Ethereum account.
 It ideally should have used MetaMask instead (I think at the time there was an issue where you couldn't use WanMask and MetaMask at the same time, but that issue is now resolved).

 The process was not really finished, but for an inbound transaction it would have worked like this: